 The flower is more commonly known as the Brazilian Rosemallow and is found from Central to South America.

-More of his beautiful paintings can be found with this collection of American songbirds.
+More of his beautiful paintings can be found in this collection of American songbirds.

-A large purple flower native is to Southern and Southeast Asia, more commonly known as Monarch rosemallow.
+A large purple flower native to Southern and Southeast Asia, more commonly known as Monarch rose mallow.

-More commonly known as the largeleaf rosemallow.
-It can be found in the tropical forests of Southeast Asia.
+More commonly known as the largeleaf rosemallow, it is found in the tropical forests of Southeast Asia.

-The yellow Hawaiian hibiscus is the state flower of Hawaii.
-The flower illustration is from the Indigenous Flowers of the Hawaiian Islands by Mrs Frances Sinclair in 1885.
+The yellow Hawaiian Hibiscus is the state flower of Hawaii.
+The flower illustration is from the 1885 book Indigenous Flowers of the Hawaiian Islands by Mrs Frances Sinclair.

 A black and white drawing of a scarlet rosemallow (Hibiscus coccineus), from A flora of North America by William Barton (1821).

-Botanical hibiscus painting is by Thomas Meehan from The Native Flowers and Ferns of the United States in their botanical, horticultural and popular aspects, Volume II (1879).
+The botanical hibiscus painting is by Thomas Meehan, from The Native Flowers and Ferns of the United States in their botanical, horticultural and popular aspects, Volume II (1879).

-This hibiscus is found in the tree forests of Southeast Asia.
+This Hibiscus is found in the tropical forests of Southeast Asia.
 The drawing is from the Dutch book Atlas of the tree species of Java, by Dr SH Koorders and Dr Th.
 Valeton,1915.

 The engraving of this flower is from the Welcome Collection in London.

-Another North American hibiscus, is scientifically known as Hibiscus lasiocarpos.
-The flower drawing is from the book, Aquatic and wetland plants of southwestern United States, by Donovan S. Correll and Helen B. Correll.
+Another North American hibiscus is scientifically known as Hibiscus lasiocarpos.
+The flower drawing is from the book, Aquatic and Wetland Plants of the Southwestern United States, by Donovan S. Correll and Helen B. Correll.

 This variety of Hibiscus is popular for making hibiscus tea.
 Botanical illustration from Flore médicale des Antilles , 1821.

-A Pomological Watercolor illustration of the hibiscus fruits of the Rosella plant 1906.
+A Pomological Watercolour illustration of the hibiscus fruits of the Rosella plant, 1906.

 I hoped you enjoyed this collection of vintage hibiscus drawings and illustrations.
 Don’t forget to check out some of the other popular botanical flower drawings featured on the site.